 Where is Kepong Botanical Gardens?

-It is located just outside of Kuala Lumpur main city area and from KLCC or KL Sentral; it will take about 30 minutes to drive here.
-This is based on normal traffic, and if the traffic is peak hours, it can take around 45 minutes to drive here.
+It is located just outside Kuala Lumpur’s main city area and from KLCC or KL Sentral.
+Driving here will take about 30 minutes, based on regular traffic; if the traffic is in peak hours, it can take around 45 minutes.

-Kepong is on the outskirts of the city area and is more sub-urban with a lot of greenery surrounding various areas.
-There is also FRIM, a trendy nature location and the Kepong Metropolitan Park Lake.
+Kepong is on the outskirts of the city and is more suburban, with a lot of greenery surrounding various areas.
+There is also FRIM, a trendy nature location, and the Kepong Metropolitan Park Lake.

 How to go to Kepong Botanical Gardens?